-- The City of Madrid following national reforms of the Spanish health care system that impacted on irregular migrants' access to care carried out the public campaign 'Madrid sí cuida' ('Madrid does look after you').
-The campaign provided information for irregular migrants on their avenues to access healthcare in the city and on how to report and seek help if improperly denied access to care, and encouraged all migrants to register with local health units.109 - The Mayor of London supported the publication and distribution of a leaflet informing irregular migrants how to access primary care and register with a GP in London.
-The campaign aimed to tackle migrants' and professionals' lack of awareness of migrants' rights, increase registrations with GPs and avoid migrants being wrongly turned away.110 - In the field of education, the Mayor of London, in cooperation with civil society organisations, also developed guidance for young Londoners with 'insecure citizenship status' explaining how their immigration status might impact their ability to access higher education.
-The Mayor developed a web portal where young Londoners can access the guidance as well as information on obtaining legal support for accessing colleges and universities.111
+- In the City of Ghent The Shelter and orientation projects receive some financial support from the national government through the agency Fedasil.
+Because of this, a close collaboration on the pilot project Shelter and orientation of Ghent was set up between the Belgian Foreign Office, Fedasil and the City of Ghent, and the CONEX-network (network of cities and Fedasil on voluntary return and on informing irregular migrants). - The City of Madrid following national reforms of the Spanish health care system that impacted on irregular migrants' access to care carried out the public campaign 'Madrid sí cuida' ('Madrid does look after you').
+The campaign provided information for irregular migrants on their avenues to access healthcare in the city and on how to report and seek help if improperly denied access to care, and encouraged all migrants to register with local health units.188 - The Mayor of London supported the publication and distribution of a leaflet informing irregular migrants how to access primary care and register with a GP in London.
+The campaign aimed to tackle migrants' and professionals' lack of awareness of migrants' rights, increase registrations with GPs and avoid migrants being wrongly turned away.189 - In the field of education, the Mayor of London, in cooperation with civil society organisations, also developed guidance for young Londoners with 'insecure citizenship status' explaining how their immigration status might impact their ability to access higher education.
+The Mayor developed a web portal where young Londoners can access the guidance as well as information on obtaining legal support for accessing colleges and universities.190